Hong Kong Weather

 Belonging to oceanic subtropical monsoon climate, the city has an average annual temperature of 23 C (73 F).
 From May to November, it may be attacked by tropical cyclones of various strengths and occasional squally thunderstorms.
 The typhoon season is possible in September.

-The city's weather in spring from March to mid-May tends to be warm and humid, accompanied by fog and drizzle.
+Hong Kong weather in spring from March to mid-May tends to be warm and humid, accompanied by fog and drizzle.
 Sometimes air and ferry services are halted due to reduced visibility.
 The average temperature is 18 C (64 F) to 25 C (77 F).
 As it turns a little bit cold at night, travelers should take a light overcoat, a sweater as well as rainwear.

-The summer from late May to the mid-September is extremely hot and humid, with frequent thunderstorms and occasional typhoons.
+The weather of summer from late May to the mid-September is extremely hot and humid, with frequent thunderstorms and occasional typhoons.
 Average temperature is 28 C (82 F).
 The hottest is in July and August when the mean daytime temperature often exceeds 32 C (90 F).
 However, the Discount Season is also attractive, in addition to the aquatic activities in Ocean Park and Disneyland.
 Bring an umbrella, and light weight cotton shorts and dresses.
 Always pay attention to the weather forecast to avoiding being caught out by the rain.

 Dry and cool winter usually comes in December and ends in February, having an average temperature of 17 C (63 F).
 It’s an ideal time to do shopping, since most stores, malls and markets will make sales promotions to sell out-of-season clothes.
 The temperature then is changeable – when a cold front comes, the cold and dry north wind brings a sudden drop in temperature down to less than 10 C (50 F) suddenly, and the temperature may fall below zero in the northern New Territory and Tai Mo Shan area; when it clears, the temperature will again rise up to 20 C (68 F) or above.
 You need a wool sweater and heavy coat this time.